 You probably have several apples in your house right now.
 What follows are easy ideas for apple fun and learning.

 Use a cool apple tool.
 The right equipment can make all the difference when cooking with your kids.
 The Peel Away from Back to Basics is a big hit with children.
 The machine allows you to peel, core, and slice apples in one fast and easy operation.
-It is safe and easy to use with parental supervision (Peel Away Apple Peeler A505, $25 at applesource.com).
+It is safe and easy to use with parental supervision (Peel Away Apple Peeler A505, $18.99 at Amazon).

 Compare apples with the five senses.
 Invite your child to observe and compare red, yellow, and green apples.
 How are they similar?
 How are they different?
 Encourage your child to use his senses to explore.
 First, sight: Ask him to express what he sees as different about the apples (besides the color).
 Then move on to touch, smell, and taste.
 The five senses is an important science topic that is traditionally taught in the beginning of the preschool and kindergarten years.
 This focus also teaches your child about himself and how his body works.

 Take a made-from-apples taste test.
 Children are often surprised to find out about the different things that are made from apples.
 Look through your cabinets and refrigerator for a variety of apple products for your child to taste.
 Try such products as apple jelly, dried apples, applesauce, apple vinegar, and apple juice or cider.
 Which does he like the best?
 Which doesn't he like?

 Measure with apples.
 Apples make a great unit of measure.
 Ask your child to estimate how many apples long the table or counter is.
 Then line them up to check and see!
 Try measuring big and little things.
 It is important for your child to see how anything can be used to measure.
 This prepares him for learning how to measure with feet and inches.
 Invite him to estimate "how many" before measuring.
 You will be helping him learn how to approximate linear measurements.